Big Plans For Small Payment Banks & Wallets With e-KYC

 - Selfie capture and comparison to ID document to increase identity assurance

-Some fintechs and financial institutions attempt to stitch together their own homegrown KYC processes by combining optical character recognition (OCR) and facial recognition solutions with their own manual processes and review teams, given the low cost of labour in APAC.
+Some fintech and financial institutions attempt to stitch together their own homegrown KYC processes by combining optical character recognition (OCR) and facial recognition solutions with their own manual processes and review teams, given the low cost of labour in APAC.

 It will be interesting if the regulatory bodies ensure that these stopovers reduce the adoption time and reduce the penetration as the payment banks in India is already bleeding money.